sharinglaw.net

 • If ANY "transfer" (other than a sale for FMV) has been made in the past five years and cannot be PROVEN to be exclusively for reasons other than qualifying for Medicaid or to fit into any other "exempt" category, the result will be a period of ineligibility that will start AFTER THE PERSON MAKING THE GIFT NEEDS LONG-TERM CARE and AFTER THE PERSON HAS NO OTHER ASSETS (or if married, his/her spouse is already reduced to the minimal amount the law allows).
 For some help, see my "transfer penalty" article.

 • A 2013 law gives nursing homes have a "statutory cause of action" against the recipient of a gift if the gift was made within 2 years of application and the gift is the reason Medicaid is denied and the nursing home isn't paid.
+In other words, the recipient of the gift can get sued.
 Even if the person who got the gift didn't sign the admissions agreement.

-• A spouse is NOT automatically liable for the debt to the nursing home -- at least under current law.
+• BUT a spouse is NOT automatically liable for the debt to the nursing home -- at least under current law.
 There is a CT Supreme Court case that says so.
+Don't just pay because they send you a bill.

-THIRDAnnuities are now helpful -- but don't solve every problem In some cases, assets can be "converted" into a stream of income (not considered assets) by purchasing a single premium immediate annuity sometimes called a "SPIA" or "Lopes annuity" or "medicaid-compliant annuity."
+THIRDAnnuities can help the spouse of someone who needs long-term care -- but there can be hidden costs.
+In some cases, a couple's assets can be "converted" into a stream of income (not considered assets) by purchasing a single premium immediate annuity sometimes called a "SPIA" or "Lopes annuity" or "medicaid-compliant annuity."
 But it does not always make sense!!
 DO NOT just assume that this is a magic solution of all Medicaid eligibility problems.
 If the spouse buys, or converts to, the annuity, the STATE must be named as beneficiary TO THE EXTENT OF MEDICAL ASSISTANCE PAID for the person on medicaid, if there are any payments left after death.
 But if the asset is an IRA, then speeding up the payout to dodge this rule will accelerate income taxes.
-And if the person seeking medicaid buys or converts to an annuity, the annuity stream is payable towards the cost of care!
-Every case is different.
-Annuities are a good tool in the elder law attorneys' toolkit but they are NOT an easy, one-size-fits-all solution.
-A new court case called Valliere also says that in SOME CASES a probate court can order more for the spouse.
+It's even worse if the IRA is in the name of the person who needs Medicaid coverage .
+If that person buys the annuity, it may have to be contributed towards the cost of care; the only other option is to cash out and pay a lot of tax so that the spouse can buy the annuity.
+There may be workarounds but these take time and a lot of money, such as a legal separation.
 CONSULT AN ATTORNEY.

 REMEMBER -- DON'T PANIC - CONSULT AN ELDER LAW ATTORNEY!
 The above statements are the basics -- the law.
 How the law applies to YOUR set of facts is why you hire an attorney, and not a "Medicaid specialist."
 There are exceptions - exclusions - strategies.
 Sometimes there may even be planning options.
 Of course, make sure the attorney is advising about what is in your best interest, and not the attorney's best interest!
 Shop around!